megamendhie/Travelmantics/README.md

 - Cloud Storage
 - Firebase authentiation

-Normal users can view beautifuk and lovely places they could travel to for vacation.
-Bt only admin can add, edot or delete a travel deal.
+Normal users can view beautiful and lovely places they could travel to for vacation.
+But only admin can add, edit or delete a travel deals.